gwizzler/nft-resume/README.md

 I am using a nutrient profile from [this ebook](https://www.purdue.edu/hla/sites/master-gardener/wp-content/uploads/sites/9/2022/10/Guide-To-Home-Hydroponics-For-Leafy-Greens-Ronzoni-and-Mattson-2020.pdf).
 The Modified Sonneveld solution.
 It's suitable for lettuce but not kale, for example.
 They are struggling and I would need to have individual resovoirs/channels in order to fix it.

+#### PH problems

+At a certain point early in my managment of the system I used too much phosphoric acid/PH down and the ph went very low for a day.
+I put the ph back in range but the plants were not happy as I believe micronutrients had percipitated out.
+I managed the system for a number of days watching the plants go bad before I changed the resovoir and they went back to normal.
+Since then I've been very careful to keep ph in reasonable ranges, not change it too much at a time and to always check before/after an addition and to make note of it where appropriate.
+This is also what woke me up to how poor my micronutrients were and I've begun sourcing each element.

+#### Seed starting

+I'm currently seed starting at the bottom of a small indoor grow tent, in coco coir that is inside netcups.
+My success rate indoors with controlled enviromentals is significantly higher than outdoors with just the domes on.

 # Plant propagation experience

 I have grown tomatoes and rooted cuttings to multiply them rather than starting from seed.
-I don't find it particularly difficult to understand tasks.
+I don't find it particularly difficult to understand tasks and I can keep the enviromentals of plants within appropriate parameters if given the instruction and resources required to do so.